 - Next, tap the Pictures option.

 - Once the image is inserted in the word document, select it by clicking on it.

-- Under the positions drop down box, set the Text Wrapping option that fit best in your document.
+- Under the positions, drop-down box set the Text Wrapping option that fits best in your document.

 - Then locate the Layout Options that are present on the top right corner of the image.